 What is the most approved disability?

-A survey showed that any form of cancer and multiple sclerosis have the highest approval rates at the early phases of a disability application, ranging between 64% and 68%.
+A survey showed that any form of cancer and multiple sclerosis has the highest approval rates at the early phases of a disability application, ranging between 64% and 68%.
 Respiratory illnesses and joint conditions are among the second-highest, between 40% and 47%.

 How do you prove mental disability?